almondtools/testrecorder/doc/Extending.md

 * create a directory `agentconfig` in your class path
 * create a file `net.amygdalum.testrecorder.deserializers.matcher.MatcherGenerator` in this directory
 * put the full qualified class name `com.almondtools.testrecorder.examples.deserializers.DateMatcherGenerator` into this file

-## Custom Initializers

-TODO (Please file an issue if you need documentation on this subject)

-## Bundling your custom components

-TODO (Please file an issue if you need documentation on this subject)